miyurusankalpa/miyurublog/content/blog/setup-wireguard-with-global-ipv6/index.md

 You will need a subnet with /80 for this tutorial, However you can use smaller subnets with proper subnetting.

-> ⚠️Please substitute your own subnet and network interfaces when following the tutorial.
+> ⚠️ Please substitute your own subnet and network interfaces when following the tutorial.

 **Original Block - 2a05:d014:926:ffaa:87dd::/80**
 * For the SSH - 2a05:d014:926:ffaa:87dd::1/128
 * For the VPN Endpoint - 2a05:d014:926:ffaa:87dd::123/128
 * For the VPN Clients - 2a05:d014:926:ffaa:87dd:ffff::/80
+* VPN Endpoint port - 60002
 * AWS network interface - ens5

 We are also giving a single IPv6 for each client but you can also give a subnet per client.